telus/tds-core/shared/components/FormField/__tests__/FormField.spec.jsx.md

-// FormField is used by Textarea and all functionality is tested through it.
+// FormField is used by Input, Textarea and Select, and all functionality is tested through them.